rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to find the maximum area of an island in the given 2D array.
 Refer to Day63/Problem 1.pdf for more information regarding the problem.
 2. The problem is to return the preorder traversal of a tree.
 Refer to Day63/Problem 2.pdf for detailed information.

+## Day 64
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to find the least number of perfect square numbers.
+Refer to Day64/Problem 1.pdf for more information regarding the problem.
+2. The problem is to finding the area of rectangles.
+Refer to Day64/Problem 2.pdf for detailed information.